 Well, it is possible.

 This is another of the recipes I have made for many many years.
 It makes a great central piece to a Sunday lunch with friends or a Sunday dinner in front of the TV.
+We mostly make it flat, stretching the dough out to fit our pan, but it can be cooked as a small loaf, as you see from the pics.

 I bring them to the table just out of the oven, two flat focaccia steaming and smelling of that wonderful just baked bread smell, sitting on a large bread board, placed in the centre of the table.